feored/autoblock/README.md

 Example to change all road textures into grass textures with grass physics for all Block files in a given folder:

     $ ./Autoblock.exe -i "C:\\Users\\You\\Documents\\Maniaplanet\\Blocks\\Base\\1-1" -m "StadiumRoad" -o "StadiumGrass" -p "Grass"

+#### Creating a custom block

+Place the block you want to make into a custom block in the map editor.
+While still in the block menu (F2), click on the +, then on the specified block.

+In the menu that just appeared, click the + on customized variants until all the customized variants are there (if one appears in red, you can delete it and stop).

+For each custom variant, click on the folder icon where it says empty.
+Then just click on the back arrow and select 'Keep Changes'.
+Do this for all custom variants, then save your new custom block.
+This is the .Block.Gbx that you will give as input to the above program using ```-i```.

 ### Resources